oauth-wg/oauth-cross-device-security/main.md

 - (B) The initiating device retrieves a QR code or user code from an authorization server
 - (C) The attacker copies the QR code or user code
 - (D) The attacker changes the context in which the QR code or user code is displayed in such a way that the user is likely to scan the QR code or use the user code when completing the authorization.
-- (E) The QR code or user code is displayed in a context chosen by the attackr and the user is tricked into scanning the QR code or enter the user code on the authorization device.
+- (E) The QR code or user code is displayed in a context chosen by the attacker and the user is tricked into scanning the QR code or enter the user code on the authorization device.
 - (D) The user authenticates to the Authorization Server before granting authorization.
 - (E) The Authorization Server issues tokens or grants authorization to the initiating device, which is under the attackers control, to access the users resources and the attacker gains access to the resources and possibly any authorization artefacts like access and refresh tokens.